-So, here are some tips on how you can get to know your university city, as you don’t want to complete three years and the only local sites you’ve seen are the clubs and your uni campus.
+So, we put together some tips on how you can get to know your university city, as you don’t want to complete three years at Uni and the only local sites you’ve seen is the kebab shop on your corner.

 Learning how to use public transport in a new city is a must have skill for anyone studying or living in a new place.
 First things first, you need to do some research and check out what public transport options are available in your area, like buses, trains, trams, or subway systems.
 Once you've got the lowdown on everything, it's time to start putting your skills into practice.
 Give yourself plenty of time to get where you need to go, whether that be Uni, a friends house, or late night travel back from a night out.
 If you're heading to uni, be prepared for any delays or sudden changes to your route.
 With a bit of practice, you'll soon be a pro at navigating your way around your new city using public transport.